metarex21/CarSense/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## To Do
-- Implement a ML model to predict car prices for customer
+- Implement a ML model to predict car prices for customer/ recommend best car in price range
 - Implement a flask app